-Ironically, the ‘thinking sense’ may be our most unreliable sense.
+Ironically, our thinking sense (cognition) is likely our most unreliable sense.
 For one thing, the five primary senses receive their input directly.
 For thought, the input is derivative.
-In other words, thought relies on preconceptions to shape its interpretation of direct sensory input.
-These, aided by language, are the biases (myths, fears, aesthetics (1), etc.) that our native culture inculcates in us from birth.
+In other words, thought relies on preconceptions — names, words, and a native language — to shape its interpretation of direct sensory input.
+This input, woven into thought by our native language, becomes the myths, expectations, biases and aesthetics (1) that our native culture inculcates in us from infancy.